aj96/Bluetooth_RSSI_vs_Distance/README.md

 Installation
 ------------

-You will need to run this program from the Intel Galileo Board and make sure that the Galileo Board has the pybluez python module.
+You will need to run this program from the Intel Galileo Board and make sure that the Galileo Board has the python pybluez module installed.